Camillahannesbo/BDS_MLOPs_Assignment/README.md

 - Weather Forecast based on Aalborg Denmark also from [Open Meteo](https://www.open-meteo.com).
 - Danish calendar that categorizes dates into types based on whether it is a workday or not.
 This file is made manually by the group and is located in the "*data*" folder inside this repository.

 See corresponding functions in the folder [features](https://github.com/Camillahannesbo/MLOPs-Assignment-/tree/main/features).
-The functions includes the initial API call and the following data preprocessing of the data.
+The functions include the initial API call and the following data preprocessing of the data.

 ## Model Performance:
 We initialize the XGBoost Regressor as the model used for training and prediction.
 The model is fitted to the train data and further evaluated using validation metric functions from the sklearn library.